Muhyd33n/Formula1RacingProject/README.md

-Cloud Data Platform: Formula 1 Race Data Analysis with Azure Databricks
+# Cloud Data Platform: Formula 1 Race Data Analysis with Azure Databricks

-This project showcases my journey through learning azure databricks, Azure services,Data Architecture and Data Engineering Lifecycle
+This project showcases my journey through learning Azure Databricks, Azure services, Data Architecture, and Data Engineering Lifecycle

-Project Overview
+## Project Overview
 In this project, I'm learning Data engineering Lifecycle which Data generation, Storage, Ingestion, Transformation and Serving.
 Here are the main components and steps I've undertaken:

 Data Ingestion: I've integrated an External API, specifically the ErgastAPI, to pull Formula 1 race data.
 This data is ingested into Azure Data Lake Storage using Azure Data Factory pipelines.